fread-ink/fread.ui/README.md

 fread.ui is work-in-progress ebook reader, web browser and primary UI for the [fread.ink](https://fread.ink) GNU/Linux distro for e-paper devices.

-fread.ui aims to be run well on a system with 256 of total memory while providing all the advanced text rendering options expected of a modern ebook reader (using webkit).
+fread.ui aims to run well on a system with 256 MB of total memory while providing all the advanced text rendering options expected of a modern ebook reader (using webkit).
 To compare, all Kindle models starting with the 3rd generation have 256 MB of ram or more.

 So far fread.ui supports no ebook formats with EPUB support in progress.